Welcome to Gonzaga Law School!

 Legal study is an interactive process.
 Much of law school involves learning a process for thinking, and this requires preparation before class and probing discussion in class.

 Many professors assign reading for the first day of class.
-These assignments will be posted on the first-day assignments page the month before classes start.
 As soon as you receive your course assignments and know who your professors will be, check for first-day assignments.
 If assignments are not listed for some of your courses, check back later, as new postings will be made as soon as they are available.
+Please click here to view the Fall 2020 First Day Assignments page.

 Student schedules will be assigned by the Registrar by July 17th if all required paperwork and your ID photograph have been received.
 You will be notified at your personal email (not your law school email) once your schedule has been posted, at which point you may access it on ZagWeb.
 To learn how to use ZagWeb, watch the training video series, then log in to ZagWeb to retrieve your schedule.